 Many whiplash sufferers will suffer from chronic neck pain and other associated and long-lasting complications as a result of their injury.
 Treatment for individuals suffering from the effects of whiplash usually includes a combination of pain medications, anti-inflammatories, muscle relaxants, and even anti-depressants.
 The neck might be immobilized in a cervical collar for a period of time following the injury.

 Upper cervical chiropractic care is a branch of chiropractic that focuses on correcting the position of the atlas.
-When the atlas is off, the weight of the head is not centered over the neck properly, which forces the rest of the spine into a stressed position to compensate.
+When the atlas is off, the weight of the head is not in the center.
+As a result, this forces the rest of the spine into a stressed position to compensate.
 The benefits of visiting an upper cervical specific chiropractor are many:

-If you have been living with the after-effects of a whiplash injury or any other cause of chronic neck pain, find an upper cervical chiropractor near you and schedule a consultation so that your ongoing pain can become a thing of the past.
+If you had a whiplash injury or a chronic neck pain, find an upper cervical chiropractor near you.
+Schedule a consultation so that your ongoing pain can become a thing of the past.